 Calf Tightness (Equinus)

-Sometimes the problem isn’t in the foot at all.
-Tight calf muscles can restrict ankle motion, forcing extra strain into the plantar fascia and Achilles tendon.
-This condition (called equinus) often makes the heel and arch feel stiff and sore during the first steps of the day.
-Daily calf stretches using a towel or wall, combined with supportive shoes that provide a slight heel-to-toe drop, can reduce discomfort.
-Warm up gradually before exercise and avoid sudden increases in activity to prevent equinus-related stiffness.
+Sometimes the problem is not in the foot itself.
+Tight calf muscles can restrict ankle motion and force extra strain into the plantar fascia and Achilles tendon.
+This is known as equinus and often makes the heel and arch feel stiff and sore during the first steps of the day.

 Who Should I See For Foot Pain?